haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-20-linux-text-cmd.md

     #Show the names and login times of the currently logged in users:
     who | cut -c 1-16,26-38

+This command may be a little bit hard to use.
+Try awk instead.
+For example:

+	wc -l filename | awk {'print $1'}

 My Pocket has one Chinese [article](http://getpocket.com/a/read/158283999) that introduces some more commands.